 For our third platform we intend to apply our core capabilities in microbial engineering to develop biological routes to other chemicals and chemical intermediates.
 During 2009 we completed all work under our U.S. Department of Commerce National Institute of Standards and Technology grant, a \$2 million grant aimed at producing four-carbon ("C4") chemicals from renewable sources.
 C4 chemicals are a large family of chemicals enabling a wide range of end use applications, including engineering resins, urethanes, solvents, and personal care products.
 We were able to achieve all of the technical milestones outlined in this grant.
 Based on these accomplishments, we believe we have the technical foundation for an attractive C4 chemicals business.
-During 2009, we conducted a detailed review of the C4 external economic and competitive landscape, and as a result we are prioritizing the specialty C4 chemicals segment for commercialization.
-Discussions with potential partners were initiated in 2009 with the goal of commencing scale-up development activities during 2010.
+After conducting a review of the C4 external economic and competitive landscape we are prioritizing the specialty C4 chemicals segment for commercialization, we are focused on scale up development activities in 2010.

 To exploit our first technology platform, we plan to work closely with ADM to bring the Commercial Manufacturing Facility in Clinton, Iowa to full operations and capacity in advance of customer demand for Mirel.
-The biodegradable bioplastics that this facility is beginning to produce are highly versatile and range in properties from hard and strong to soft and flexible.
+The biodegradable bioplastics that this facility is now producing are highly versatile and range in properties from hard and strong to soft and flexible.
 These properties allow for a wide variety of commercial applications, offering a biobased alternative to petroleum-derived synthetic materials which are not biodegradable.
 Through Telles we are positioning Mirel as a premium priced specialty material catering to customers who want to match the functionality of petroleum-based plastic with the added dimension of environmental responsibility for their products and brands.

-As of March 31, 2010, we had an accumulated deficit of \$177,876 and total stockholders' equity was \$46,653.
+As of June 30, 2010, we had an accumulated deficit of \$187,419 and total stockholders' equity was \$40,441.